Blog

 Employment

 Many potential employers ask future employees whether or not they have a criminal record on the employment application.
 While many employers may be willing to look past certain criminal offenses, often times the type of the offense, no matter the severity, can render someone ineligible for employment.
-We frequently receive calls from individuals who have misdemeanor theft convictions (a relatively minor offense) on their records, asking us for help in removing the conviction from their record, because they have been turFelons need not applyned down from one job after another.
+We frequently receive calls from individuals who have misdemeanor theft convictions (a relatively minor offense) on their records, asking us for help in removing the conviction from their record, because they have been turned away from job offers based solely on the prior record.

 Another important point to take into consideration is licensing issues for employment.
 It is quite common that many professions require professional licensing in order to work in a certain field.
 While an employer may not have an issue with a criminal conviction, the licensing agency may and ultimately prohibit a person from obtaining the necessary license for their career.
 Individuals whose jobs require that they obtain a government-issued license, certificate or registration could be at risk of being denied these things due to the type of criminal conviction.
 Additionally, individuals who work for companies that receive government contracts are also at risk of losing employment depending on the nature of their criminal conviction.